Mark Green (Tennessee politician): Abortion

 Green opposes abortion.
 In a 2019 op-ed, he wrote, "modern science has revealed that mother and baby are, in fact, two separate persons—long before the baby is born" and argued that "a child becomes a child at conception".

 Climate change

-Green rejects the scientific consensus that human activity plays a key role in climate change.
+Green has expressed skepticism about the scientific consensus on climate change.
+During a town hall meeting, he acknowledged that carbon dioxide levels are increasing but questioned whether they are causing global warming.
+He stated, "I'm not yet convinced that the science is proving that we're warming, but I am very convinced that we have aerial fertilization going on, and if we continue to cut trees in Brazil and other places, we're going to hurt ourselves, and then we will have warming."
+He also highlighted concerns about deforestation's role in climate change.

 Creationism

 Green rejects the theory of evolution, which is consensus in biology; in a 2015 lecture he used creationist reasoning such as "irreducible complexity".

-2020 Election
+2020 election

 In December 2019, Green voted against the articles of impeachment in the first impeachment of Donald Trump.

 In December 2020, Green was one of 126 Republican members of the House of Representatives to sign an amicus brief in support of Texas v.
 Pennsylvania, a lawsuit filed at the United States Supreme Court contesting the results of the 2020 presidential election, in which Joe Biden prevailed over incumbent Donald Trump.
 The Supreme Court declined to hear the case on the basis that Texas lacked standing under Article III of the Constitution to challenge the results of an election held by another state.